MaxvveLLh/CS361-Microservice-Implementation/README.md

 Example: http://localhost:3000/dog

 -The service will return you a JSON style string in the response.
-You can prase it, and use the url for your program.
+You need to catch the response, prase the data as jsonstring, and use the url for your program.

 Example return: {"imageUrl":"https://www.petmd.com/sites/default/files/2021-01/cute-small-dog-lying-on-floor-beside-bowl-of-food.jpg"}